flogrows/flogrows/README.md

 ## Hi there 👋
+I'm Flo.

+- 🌥 I’m currently working on my PhD, using self-supervised machine learning to study satellite images of clouds.

 <!--
 **flogrows/flogrows** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.